roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 ## Extra rage pause opportunities

-Likely designed in tandem with the Rage Strike mechanic, the game also allows clearing and pausing Enrage by doing the following:
+Likely designed in tandem with the Rage Strike mechanic, the game also allows clearing and pausing Enrage by doing any of the following:

 * Completing a chain attack.
 * Using a talent art.